 07 March 2012 23:59 [Source: ICIS news]

-LONDON (ICIS)--European polyol contract prices have been driven up in March by intensified cost pressure and the need for margin recovery, market players said on Wednesday.
+LONDON (ICIS)--European toluene di-isocyanate (TDI) contract prices have increased in March, driven by mounting pressure from rising toluene costs and the need to recoup lost margins, market players said on Wednesday.

 ($1 = €0.76)